onsigntv/apps/docs/USERCONF.md

 # User Configuration

 Apps are meant to be configurable by the end-user, who doesn't necessarily have knowledge about HTML5 or programming in general.
-To empower the user to change the app to fit their needs some extra `<meta>` tags should be added your *HTML5 App Template*:
+To empower the user to change the app all you need to do is add some extra `<meta>` tags to your *HTML5 App Template*.

-We call that action *configuring the app*.
-Before configuring, the app is an *HTML5 template*, because it needs to be filled in with user values in order to be converted to a regular HTML5 page.
+Once the user fills the options you provided OnSign TV **renders** the final HTML that will be sent to players.
+Before rendering, your app is called an *HTML5 template*, because it needs to be filled in with user values and rendered with [Jinja](http://jinja.pocoo.org/docs/dev/templates/) in order to be converted to a regular HTML5 page.

+**Heads Up**: You can render your apps on your computer during development by using the [OnSign TV App Simulator](https://github.com/onsigntv/app-simulator).

 ```html+jinja
 <!DOCTYPE html>